choria-legacy/marionette-collective/website/deploy/middleware/activemq_keystores.md

 The keystore contains the ActiveMQ broker's certificate and private key, which it uses to identify itself to the applications that connect to it.

-In the working directory with your PEM-format credentials, run the following commands.
+In the working directory where you copied your PEM-format credentials, run the following commands.
 Substitute the names of your key and certificate files where necessary, and the common name of your ActiveMQ server's certificate for `activemq.example.com`.

 These commands use both an "export/source" password and a "destination" password.
 The export/source password is never used again after this series of commands.